 Most of us have a pepper shaker on our kitchen table, but do you know where that pepper actually comes from?
-Learn all about black pepper, including its history, health benefits, and even how it led to exploration of the Americas.
+Learn all about black pepper, including its history, health benefits, and even how it contributed to European exploration of the Americas.

 I got a plant in the mail the other day, and when I unearthed it from all the wrappings, I thought at first that it was just a standard ivy plant.
 Then I read the tag attached to it: Piper nigrum.

 Whoa, I was thrilled!
 A friend had sent me an actual Piper nigrum plant.
-I was beside myself with excitement at the thought of growing a plant species that single-vinedly was responsible for the rise and fall of empires and possibly even the Europeans’ “discovery” of the Americas.
-Now this is one special plant.
+I was beside myself with excitement at the thought of growing a plant species that single-vinedly was responsible for the rise and fall of empires.
+Christopher Columbus learned about the “New World” while searching for a faster route to find black pepper and spices.
+Now, this is one special plant.

 What Is Piper Nigrum?